SamVDT/IoT-Weather-SamVDT/README.md

 - Pin 3: NC (No Connection)
 - Pin 4: GND

+- INSERT PHOTO

 ### Breadboard Jumper Wires
 Breadboard jumper wires are used to create connections between components on the breadboard.
 They simplify the circuit assembly process.

+INSERT PHOTO

 ## Setup of VS Code and Arduino (For Macbook Pro)

 To get started with this project, follow these steps:

 1. Download [Visual Studio Code](https://code.visualstudio.com/download) and open it.

-2. Download [Arduino IDE](https://www.arduino.cc/en/software) and open it.
+1. Download [Arduino IDE](https://www.arduino.cc/en/software) and open it.
-3. In Visual Studio Code, press `Cmd + ,` to open the settings.
+2. In Visual Studio Code, press `Cmd + ,` to open the settings.
-4. Insert the following URL into the "Additional Board Manager URLs": https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
+3. Insert the following URL into the "Additional Board Manager URLs": https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
+INSERT PHOTO

-5. 5.
-Go to "Tools" > "Board" > "Boards Manager," search for "ESP32," and install it.
+4. Go to "Tools" > "Board" > "Boards Manager," search for "ESP32," and install it.
+INSERT PHOTO
-6. Select your ESP32 module, connect it to your computer, and choose the appropriate port.
+5. Select your ESP32 module, connect it to your computer, and choose the appropriate port.
+INSERT PHOTO
 ## Usage

 IoT, like this weather station, offers numerous practical applications.
 You can use it to: